wardcapp/adyen-magento/README.md

 * #207 Add JSON support for Notifications
 * #209 Show in the admin a page where you can see the notifications that did not been processed yet
 * #211 Add option in configuration to export Adyen Settings
+* #212 Add different message when shopper cancel the order on the HPP

 <h4>Fixes</h4>
 * #197 Failed OneClick payment will cause CreditCard to use OneClick